This post may contain affiliate links. See our disclosure policy.

 This tangy, creamy Lemon Ricotta Pasta is light yet satisfying.
 It’s one of our favorite dishes for an evening when we’re eager to get dinner on the table.

 This Lemon Ricotta Pasta is a quick and easy weeknight dinner recipe.
-The sauce comes together while the pasta is cooking.
-It has so many things I love – fresh ingredients, tangy lemon, creamy cheese, a little spice, and of course springy pasta cooked perfectly al dente.
+The rich and tangy sauce comes together while the pasta is cooking, so it’s a simple pasta dish that’s done in no time.
+It has so many things I love – fresh ingredients, tangy fresh lemon juice, creamy ricotta, fresh herbs, a little spice, and of course springy pasta cooked perfectly al dente.
+It’s a perfect simple summer supper all on its own, or paired with grilled chicken, salmon, steak, just about anything.

-- Olive Oil – You can use other neutral oils like grape seed or avocado if needed.
+- Olive Oil – You can use other neutral oils like grape seed or avocado oil if needed.
+I like using extra virgin olive oil for its light flavor that doesn’t overpower the other flavors.

 - Garlic – I always say fresh is best!
 Make sure to crush your cloves before mincing to maximize the flavor.